Dr. Zoltan P Rona,

 Family history – It is quite common to see a low thyroid condition in family members of those who suffer from hypothyroidism.
 Although it is not a given, there is a strong chance you will develop the condition if your mother or father was diagnosed with a low thyroid or has thyroid disease.

 Treating Hypothyroidism There are various levels of treatment for an underactive thyroid gland.
-It all depends on severity of symptoms, the blood levels of TSH, T3, T4, reverse T3, and thyroid antibodies.
+It all depends on the severity of symptoms, the blood levels of TSH, T3, T4, reverse T3, and thyroid antibodies.
 Body temperatures are also a crucial factor in the treatment protocol.
 Sorting all this out is a fairly complex issue and is best addressed with the help of a natural health care professional.

 For Mild Cases of Hypothyroidism These are cases where the TSH is greater than 2.0, underarm body temperatures are on average below 97.4F and where there are one or more of the signs and symptoms of an underactive thyroid present (e.g. fatigue, weight gain, high cholesterol, etc.).
 For these mild cases, a combination of the following supplements will often help return the thyroid function to a more optimal level: